System Requirements

 is hidden.

-The Pause button does not work
+The Pause button doesn't work

 The Pause button does not immediately stop the current round, rather it stops one the current round is over